vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sat Apr  5 02:35:52 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Apr  6 02:42:58 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER